alfamike/expert-system-language-programming/README.md

 The system is based on the [this](http://carlcheo.com/wp-content/uploads/2014/12/which-programming-language-should-i-learn-first-infographic.png) infographic.

+Expanded with a second expert system to recommend courses depending on the language suggested, the difficulty and the rating of the course.

 ## Instalation

 In order to run this Prolog program you need to have...Prolog installed: